ByNoMeans/Bash-Prompt/README.md

 # Bash-Prompt

-An informative, non-overwhelming, clean, and simple alternative to the traditional Git-Bash for Windows prompt.
+An informative, non-overwhelming, clean, and fast alternative to the traditional Git-Bash for Windows prompt.

 ## Installation